codee-com/open-catalog/Checks/PWR004/README.md

 [default scoping](/Glossary/Variable-scoping-in-the-context-of-OpenMP.md) being
 assigned to it.

+### Actions

+Declare the scope of each variable through the appropriate OpenMP clause.

 ### Relevance

 When the scope for a variable is not specified in an OpenMP `parallel` region, a